jonasOlsenNTNU/greenhouse/protocol.md

 TODO - describe the possible error messages that nodes can send in your system.

 ## An example scenario
 TODO - describe a typical scenario.
 How would it look like from communication perspective?
 When are connections established?
 Which packets are sent?
 How do nodes react on the packets?
 An example scenario could be as follows:

-1. A sensor node with ID=1 is started.
-It has a temperature sensor, two humidity sensors.
-It can also open a window.
+1. Control Panel with name CP1 tells Communication node with the name CNode1 to close Vent1
-2. A sensor node with ID=2 is started.
-It has a single temperature sensor and can control two fans and a heater.
+2. CNode1 sends the command to Vent1 and waits for the ACK
-3. A control panel node is started.
+3. The vent closes and sends ACK to CNode1
-4. Another control panel node is started.
+4. CNode1 sends information about the vent closing to CP1
-5. A sensor node with ID=3 is started.
-It has a two temperature sensors and no actuators.
+5. Sensor with the name of Sens1 sends information to CNode 1
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
+6. CNode1 sends the information to CP1 and waits for ACK
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
+7. CNode1 doesnt receive ACK from CP1, sends the information again and waits for ACK
-8. The user of the second control-panel node presses on the button "turn off all actuators".
+8. CP1 correctly receives the information from the node and sends back an ACK

 ## Reliability and security